-- U.S. Department of Education CCAMPIS Grant (specifically for student parents) - California Department of Education General Child Care Grant (targets low-income families) - California Department of Education CA State Preschool Grant (targets low-income families) - California Department of Education Child Care Food Program Grant
+- \$500,000-California Department Social Services General Child Care Grant (targets low-income families) - \$400,000-California Department of Education CA State Preschool Grant (targets low-income families) - \$60,000-California Department of Education Child Care Food Program Grant - \$80,000- Cal State LA IRA - \$40,00- Cal State LA Lottery Funds

 ASI funding constitutes about 7% of the Children's Center Operational Budget.
-Grants for low-income students make-up 65% of funding, parent fees 23% and the General Fund and IRA constitute the remaining 5%.
+Grants for low-income students make-up 60% of funding, parent fees 28% and the General Fund and IRA/Lottery Funds through constitute the remaining 5%.

 The Children's Center program clearly fits with the ASI mission of, "supporting child day care centers for children of students of the campus".
 The Center is open to all students and gives student parents first priority for use.
-As a long standing program, founded and supported by students, the Children's Center has demonstrated a commitment to serving student parents, expanding and changing as the needs of student parents have grown and providing the best possible program within available means.
+As a long-standing program, founded and supported by students, the Children's Center has demonstrated a commitment to serving student parents, expanding and changing as the needs of student parents have grown and providing the best possible program within available means.